veroxzik/usb-boards/usbc-jstxh-mini/README.md

-# USB-C to JST-XH
+# USB-C to JST-XH Mini

 This is a simple board to convert JST-XH pinout used by Yuancon controllers to a USB-C socket.
-It is modeled off the size, shape, and hole placement of old Yuancon USB-B controllers.
+It is modeled off the size, shape, and hole placement of newer Yuancon USB-C controllers.
 This board uses a straight JST-XH and a straight USB-C connector.

 ## Bill of Materials